Protect yourself against claims

 Tips for Company Directors

 Above all, never cave in to threats of Misfeasance proceedings in written correspondence.
 Take these warnings seriously after court documents have been served as that's when the situation gets costly.

 Misfeasance claims can be stressful, and cost from £30,000 to £60,000 or more to defend.
-In contrast and for a much smaller amount, I&L advises company directors on how to protect themselves against adverse proceedings.
+In contrast and for a much smaller amount, I&L advises company directors on how to defend themselves against adverse proceedings.